This super easy tutorial will show you how to create your very own two tiered herb planter. Come check it out now!

 In the end, though, I figured out the best way with the least amount of knots.
 Here it goes:

 1.)
-Cut two pieces of your rope in equal lengths.
+Cut two pieces of your rope into equal lengths.

 2.)
 Working with one rope at a time your goal here is to be able to make a loop underneath the bottom board and then pull your rope through the two holes on the same side of the board (the shorter side).
 You’ll then make a knot on each side of your rope so your top board can rest on this knot.